b3nk4n/wpi.imgd.planetary-defense/README-proj3Alpha.txt

 5. Repository
 ################################################################################

-bitbucket.org was used as a git repository for this project.
+In this project, we used 'bitbucket.org' as a GIT repository for collaboration.